FlowAlign/FlowAlign/README.md

 python run_edit.py \
   --img_path samples/gas_station.jpg \
   --src_prompt "A gas station with a white and red sign that reads "CAFE" There are several cars parked in front of the gas station, including a white car and a van." \
-  --tgt_prompt "A gas station with a white and red sign that reads "NeurIPS" There are several cars parked in front of the gas station, including a white car and a van.";
+  --tgt_prompt "A gas station with a white and red sign that reads "NeurIPS" There are several cars parked in front of the gas station, including a white car and a van."
 ```

 The expected result: